 Although, as noted above, we also compete for talent with non-traditional entrants into our industry and other companies in a variety of different sectors, we do not include these firms in our compensation peer group.
-However, we try to monitor their companies in our program design and determinations.
+However, we try to monitor their compensation practices where information is available and to be cognizant of competitive pressures from these companies in our program design and determinations.
 The companies in this group represent a pool from which we source (and to which we potentially may lose) talent, and are comprised of companies from a variety of sectors, including U.S. regional banks, asset management companies and a selection of reinsurance and multi-line insurance companies outside of our historical parameters.